mesosphere/dcos-docs-site/pages/services/percona-mongo/0.3.0-3.6.5/mongodb-administration/index.md

 Monitoring of [Percona Server for MongoDB](https://www.percona.com/software/mongo-database/percona-server-for-mongodb) is possible using the [DC/OS Metrics component](https://docs.mesosphere.com/1.11/metrics/).
 Please see the [Metrics API](https://docs.mesosphere.com/1.11/metrics/metrics-api/) documentation for more information on using these metrics.

-To enable DC/OS Metrics, ensure the *'Enabled'* flag in the *'Metrics'* section of the service configuration.
+To enable DC/OS Metrics, ensure the *'Enabled'* flag in the *'Dcos Metrics'* section of the service configuration.

 ## Auditing